gvwilson/thirdbit/src/fiction/cloudherd/index.md

 his tail lashing.

 The sound of a door banging upstairs answered his question before Indy could.
-"Wait!" she shouted as the tiger took the steps three at a time.
+"Wait!" she shouted as the tiger bounded up the steps.
 "Blast!" they heard him roar.
 "The blighter's gone through the window!"